 Okay, I’ll admit it.
-I would love to meet Cesar Milan.
+I would love to meet Cesar Millan.

 I have a confession to make.
 We’ve been watching the Dog Whisperer.
 It’s not my fault.
 My boyfriend sucked me in, because he watches it every now and then and I love the stories of difficult dogs and their humans being made happier.

-When I returned to give thanks for the share; I saw that people had already started in on the Cesar Milan attacks.
+When I returned to give thanks for the share; I saw that people had already started in on the Cesar Millan attacks.
 He kicks dogs.
 He’s abusive.
 He killed a dog on his set once.
 Good Gravy!
-But the damage was done and I feel like a Biggest Loser contestant sneaking a candy bar whenever I watch Cesar Milan’s show.
+But the damage was done and I feel like a Biggest Loser contestant sneaking a candy bar whenever I watch Cesar Millan’s show.

 “Here’s the thing about Millan that his television show makes it easy to forget- he made his name not by working with pampered house pets of the upper middle class and celebrities, but instead working with dogs who, if their behavior didn’t change, would die.